 Made In Abyss 3 release date predictions: Wait time depends on manga creator Akihito Tsukushi

 As of the last update, Kinema Citrus, Sentai FilmWorks, or any company related to the production of the anime has not officially confirmed the Made In Abyss Season 3 release date.
-Nor has the production of another Made In Abyss sequel been announced.
+However, the production of another Made In Abyss sequel was announced on January 15, 2023.

 Once the news is officially confirmed this article will be updated with the relevant information.